chadalarabi69-ai/chadalarabi69-ai/README.md

 - Practice of algorithms and problem-solving to strengthen technical and logical skills
 - **Improving my abilities every day through practice and small projects**

-🖥️ **System Integration**
-- Practical understanding of networking and system administration (**Linux & Windows**)
-- Knowledge of how IT infrastructures interact and work together
-- Ability to configure and connect basic systems for effective integration
-- **Continuously exploring new tools and enhancing my knowledge**

 ## 🛠️ Technical Skills

 <div align="center">